 \section{Abstract}

 We analyze the Gray–Scott reaction–diffusion system on $\Omega \subset \mathbb{R}^n$ $(n \ge 1)$ with mixed diffusion combining local and nonlocal operators.
-Using semigroup methods and duality estimates, we prove global existence of componentwise nonnegative solutions and establish uniform bounds.
+Using semigroup theory and duality estimates, we prove global existence of component-wise nonnegative solutions and establish uniform bounds.
 Numerical simulations illustrate pattern formation and highlight qualitative differences between the purely local and mixed-diffusion models.